diwis/BUFET/README.md

     <li>"-miScore [score]": miRanda score thresold if the miRanda mode is specified.
 Default score: "155"</li>
     <li>"-miFree [energy]": miRanda free energy threshold if the miRanda mode is specified.
 Default energy: "-20.0"</li>
 </ul>

+<h2>Contact</h2>
+For any problems with the execution of this code please contact us at zagganas@imis.athena-innovation.gr
 </p>